mattvick/knucklegrid-for-designer/README.md

 1. `npm run dev`

 #### Interactivity

+This is a functioning mockup with clickable elements.

 - Click the header menu items to reveal modals
 - Click the grid squares to reveal a search modal